- mounted onto the MSCL-XYZ

 Samples successfully analysed by the portable XRF scanner:

 - Sediment cores

 No specific preparation is needed in principle.
 However, a flat surface yields the most reproducible readings.

-Depending on the mode in which the portable XRF scanner is operated (i.e., mounted to the MSCL-XYZ, with the workstation, or in handheld mode) the scanner is operated in a manual or automated mode.
+Depending on the mode in which the portable XRF scanner is operated (i.e., mounted to the MSCL-XYZ, or with the workstation) the scanner is operated in a manual or automated mode.

 Data and Applications

 Elemental concentrations are output in counts per second (cps) and/or parts per million (ppm).
 Depending on sample preparation, it is important to realise the for most applications these measurements are semi-quantitative (not corrected for grain size, water content of sample, etc.).